hpc-carpentry/hpc-chapel/episodes/04-conditionals.md

 const tolerance = 0.0001;       // smallest difference in temperature that
-                                // would be accepted before stopping const outputFrequency: int = 20;   // the temperature will be printed every outputFrequency iterations
+                                // would be accepted before stopping const outputFrequency: int = 20;   // the temperature will be printed every outputFrequency iterations var delta: real;                // greatest difference in temperature from one iteration to another var tmp: real;                  // for temporary results

 // this is our "plate"
 var temp: [0..rows+1, 0..cols+1] real = 25;